 Ways to Save on One Way Car Rentals

-- Seasonal deals on one way rentals do pop up, so if your schedule is flexible, you might want to spend some time looking for bargains.
-For example, one way rentals from certain Arizona locations to California are very inexpensive in the springtime, as are one way rentals from Florida to the northeastern or mid-Atlantic United States.
-As of this writing, Sixt offers inexpensive one way rentals at some locations within Florida during the month of September.
+- Many car rental companies, including Hertz and Alamo, are now offering deals on one-way rentals.
+Seasonal deals also pop up, so take the time to do a search before booking.
+For example, one way rentals from certain Arizona locations to California are very inexpensive in the springtime, as are one way rentals from Florida to the Northeast or mid-Atlantic United States.

 - If your car insurance company offers rental car discounts, check to see if those discounts apply to one way car rentals.